vladmandic/dcae/README.md

 > `python compare.py <image>`

-Will run encode/decode on a given image using all available DC-AE models and other known autoencoders and produce an image grid with memory usage and time taken for each:
+Will run encode/decode on a given image using all available DC-AE models and other known autoencoders and produce an image grid with:

+- image after encode/decode
+- memory usage and time taken for each
+- diff image from original
+- diff, mse, ssim and fid scores

+Supported models:

 - `dc-ae-f32c32-in-1.0`, `dc-ae-f64c128-in-1.0`, `dc-ae-f128c512-in-1.0`,
 - `dc-ae-f32c32-mix-1.0`, `dc-ae-f64c128-mix-1.0`, `dc-ae-f128c512-mix-1.0`,